Wednesday Night Fellowship Meal

-Children of all ages have opportunities to participate and get involved in the life of our congregation.
-Starting with preschoolers up through the elementary grades, children are invited to come forward each Sunday morning for a special message just for them.
-High Schoolers prepare special puppet presentations that they present approximately once a month.
+Every Sunday morning, preschoolers through the elementary grades, are invited to come forward for a special message just for them.
+Our high school youth prepare a special puppet presentation once a month that they present during Children’s Time.

-Our group participates in birthday celebrations at the nursing homes, and other community projects like 3MT, Community Service Project, Ministerial Alliance Thanksgiving meal, and Red Cross Blood Drive.
-We support a monthly benevolence and provide cards, gifts, and prayers for the shut-in church members.
-Along with flowers for the sanctuary and through-out the church.
+Our group participates in various activities, such as birthday celebrations at the local care centers and other community projects like 3MT, the Community Service Project, Ministerial Alliance Thanksgiving meal, and the Red Cross Blood Drive.
+We support a monthly benevolence and provide cards, gifts, and prayers for our shut-in church members.
+We provide flowers for the sanctuary and throughout the church.

 The Guild is active in many projects throughout the year.
 These include: